 If you’re struggling to get an interview for all the jobs you apply for, the first thing you should take a look at is your resume.
 Because the chances are that it isn’t you that is at fault – it’s the way you’re presenting your resume and selling yourself.
-Indeed, if your resume format is incorrect, your resume won’t even be read by the hiring manager, but will instead by filtered out an automation process.
-So if you’re looking for a new job, there is, quite literally, nothing worse than an outdated resume.
+Indeed, if your resume format is incorrect, your resume won’t even be read by the hiring manager, but will instead be filtered out an automation process.
+So if you’re looking for a new job, it’s better to hire specialists who know all ins and outs of your specific field.
+You can rely on narrow services like accounting resume writing services to make a good and actual resume.
+There is, quite literally, nothing worse than an outdated resume.

 That’s how important nailing the modern resume format 2018 is.
 It doesn’t matter how many degrees you’ve got or how much experience you’ve built up over the years, without implementing the correct resume formats 2018, your resume won’t pass the first test, but will instead be dumped in the “No” pile almost immediately.
 So to get yourself clued-on on the recent resume format 2018, check out our hints and tips.